 In June 2016, the Company entered into a Cancer Research Grant Contract with CPRIT.
 Pursuant to the contract, CPRIT awarded the Company a grant of up to \$18.7 million to fund the development of LSD-1 inhibitor.
 This is a 3-year grant award which originally expired on May 31, 2019.
-However, a six-month extension was approved by CPRIT in May 2019 and an additional six-month extension through May 2020.
-The Company has applied for an extension with a proposed contract end date of November 30, 2020.
+However, the Company was approved for an extension with a contract end date of November 30, 2020.